Global & National Market Compliance Services for the Financial Sector

 At DCarbon Egypt, we assist our partners in integrating ESG factors across all levels of the strategic management cycle, enhancing coordination and participation for the implementation process, as well as customizing innovative solutions to the monitoring and evaluation of the transition.

-Below are listed the benefits and output of our Market Compliance Services for the financial sector.
+Below are the benefits and outputs of our Market Compliance Services for the financial sector.

 1- Compliance with Regulators98

-Compliance with the recommendations of the Central Bank of Egypt (CBE) encouraging adopting sustainable finance principles, and the decisions of Financial Regulatory Authority (FRA) and the Egyptian Stock Exchange Guidelines on ESG reporting.
+Compliance with the recommendations of the Central Bank of Egypt (CBE), while encouraging and adopting sustainable finance principles, the decisions of the Financial Regulatory Authority (FRA), and the Egyptian Stock Exchange Guidelines on ESG reporting.

 3. Compliance with Multilateral Development Banks’ requirements and standards98